apache/mxnet/docs/tutorials/computer_vision/mnist.md

 ## Convolutional Neural Networks

-Note that the previous fully-connected layer simply reshapes the image into a vector during training.
+Note that the fully-connected layer simply reshapes the image into a vector during training.
 It ignores the spatial information that pixels are correlated on both horizontal and vertical dimensions.
-The convolutional layer aims to improve this drawback by using a more structural weight $W$.
+The convolutional layer aims to improve this drawback by using a more structural weight *W*.
 Instead of simply matrix-matrix multiplication, it uses 2-D convolution to obtain the output.

 Besides the convolutional layer, another major change of the convolutional neural network is the adding of pooling layers.
-A pooling layer reduce a *n x m* (often called kernel size) patch into a single value to make the network less sensitive to the spatial location.
+A pooling layer reduce a *n x m* patch into a single value to make the network less sensitive to the spatial location.

 The following codes define a convolutional neural network called LeNet: